Post overview: Best Breweries in Brooklyn, New York

 Founded in 2014 by friends Sam Richardson, Andrew Burman and Matt Monahan, nobody could brace for the wild success of what would become one of the most iconic breweries in Brooklyn.

-The reason for their endeavour was clear: they weren’t finding beer in NYC that excited them so they sought to change that.
-Today they churn out some of the best brews in Brooklyn — something you can test for yourself at their spacious taproom.
+The friends quickly realized that they weren’t finding beer that excited them, so they took matters into their own hands.
+Today they churn out some of the best beer in Brooklyn — something you can test for yourself at their spacious taproom.

 The awe-inspiring selection of beer can overwhelm those unaccustomed to seeing more than 10 beers listed on a menu (they typically have 19-20 beers on tap).
 But tip to the wise – they excel with hoppy beers so the IPAs are always a safe bet.